namoopsoo/namoopsoo.github.io/content/note/2025-11-29-slow-productivity-notes.md

 Like Ali Abdaal's take on Hobbies in Feel Good Productivity (George W Bush the oil painter), and Tim Ferris has this notion too.
 Also Hugh Laurie characer House on House multiple tracks , side quests he has, getting out of his duties and making fun of his residents, helps stir the diagnostics.

+## Sustained and specific
+(p205) Yea, efforts in increments.
+Measured bets.
+This is where microplanning shines.